randomtest2378/open-genmoji/README.md

 Now that you have a image output, head on to [Postprocessing](#postprocessing) to start using your creation as an actual emoji on your iPhone, or learn a bit more below about how to chain Prompt Assist and `mflux` together.

 ### LM Studio Prompt Assist and `mflux` Workflow

+> If you haven't already, go to [Downloading the Finetune](#downloading-the-finetune) to download the LoRA

 It's a bit tedious to feed your own prompt to an LLM, then feed the LLM output to `mflux`.
 So I made a quick Python workflow to chain these things together.